concreted/dqiv-nds-en-script-patcher/README.md

 1. Copy NDS US ROM `.mpt` files to the `en` directory in this repo root
 1. Copy Android OBB party chat `.mpt` files to the `en` directory
+1. Run `python patch_en.py`
+1. Find output files in `out` directory.
+Place those files into a JP ROM of Dragon Quest IV and repack.

 ## Approach